 • Add the frozen meatballs, grape jelly, barbecue sauce, and chili sauce into the base of the slow cooker.
 Mix until well combined.

-• Cover and cook on low for 3-4 hours, stirring halfway through cooking.
+• Cover and cook on low for 3-4 hours (larger meatballs may take 4-5 hours on low), stirring halfway through cooking.
 Keep covered and on the warm setting until ready to serve.
 Garnish with parsley or chives if desired.

 Notes